-Leading me into my point about one reason this game is fun – most of the characters probably did live at some point in time.
+Which leads me to one reason why this game is fun – most of the characters probably did live at some point in time.
 They probably couldn’t shoot lasers or throw magical grenades of exploding light energy at their enemies, but they did exist.
 Most of the battles did take place.
 Remembering to destroy the floodgates in one level is relevant since that would have actually happened in some battle in ancient Chinese history.
-That’s part one.
-To evaluate the educational value for you all, it’s only somewhat less educational than Assassin’s Creed games.
-Information beyond what you see while playing is available, but you have to read it if you want it.
-It’s also worth noting that the plot of Dynasty Warriors is probably more based on the novel “Romance of the Three Kingdoms” than actual history.
+In terms of the educational value, it’s only somewhat less educational than Assassin’s Creed games.
+Information beyond what you see while playing is available, but you’ll have to read it if you’re curious.
+It’s also worth noting that the plot of Dynasty Warriors is probably more based on the novel Romance of the Three Kingdoms than actual history.

 Another thing that the characters in this game have going for them – once again proving that this game series does not suck – is that there is unique, constant, and permanent growth.
 As you play through levels, defeating enemy officers or taking down enemy bases, you’ll have the opportunity to snag various upgrade items.
 These items can boost a stat – Attack, Defense, or Life – by a number, and that addition is stuck with your character forever.
 Your character will grow in a unique way on your save file.
 I like this idea a lot; it’s one of the main reasons I find myself coming back to Dynasty Warriors over time.